 • eliminating jumping to conclusions to start jumping for joy?

-• letting go of feeling sorry for ourselves and reaching out to someone who could use a hand?
+• releasing feelings of sorry for ourselves and reaching out to someone who could use a hand?

 • banishing negative feelings and filling our minds with love and gratitude